defifuture/erc20-batched-meta-transactions/README.md

 A further test has been done to determine that having 4 meta txs in a batch costs 50232 gas/meta tx.

-This means that the **M-to-1 use case beats the benchmark** (51'000 gas) in case of 4 or more meta txs in a batch.
+> Note that in this case the "On-chain token transfer" benchmark should be closer to 36'000, because only the first tx in the batch is sent to the receiver with a 0 balance.
+After that, receiver does not have a 0 balance anymore.

-> Note that using 51'000 gas as a benchmark in this example might not be entirely fair because only the first meta tx is made towards the receiver with a zero token balance.
-After that, the receiver's balance is non-zero.
+Benchmarks score:

->
+- On-chain token transfer: ❌
-> Hence, the next test is more appropriate.
+- Gas station network: ✅

 #### M-to-1 (to a non-zero balance receiver)